Revitalizing Development Studies

 - Ben Ross Schneider

-- Professor, Massachusetts Institute of Technology, Political Science [ bio ]
+- Ford International Professor of Political Science, Massachusetts Institute of Technology, Political Science [ bio ]

 Ben Ross Schneider is Professor of Political Scienceat the Massachusetts Institute of Technology.
 Professor Schneider received his PhD in Political Science from the University of California, Berkeley.
 His research and teaching interests fall within the general fields of comparative politics, political economy, and Latin American politics.
 Professor Schneider’s books include Reinventing Leviathan: The Politics of Administrative Reform in Developing Counties (2003) and Business Politics and the State in 20th Century Latin America (2004).
 He also has written on topics such as economic reform, democratization, technocracy, the developmental state, inequality, and corporate governance.